hardhats/vista-install-docs/New/InitializeVistA.rst

 EVE as the PRIMARY MENU and enter IRM (it's the only choice) as SERVICE/SECTION.
 If you plan to use CPRS, enter OR CPRS GUI CHART as a SECONDARY MENU OPTION.
 Enter other data as you deem appropriate.
 If DISUSER or Termination Reason is set, use the '@' to delete both of them.
+To avoid problems down the road with a division that you didn't set-up, delete the DIVISION (tab to it, then enter, then @) that you see in the screen (unlike the screenshot below).
+No division means that the user will default to the main division, PALM DESERT HOSPITAL, which we already previously set-up.

 .. figure::
    images/InitializeVistA/pic25.gif